Coldmooon/ColdTorch/README.md

 ## Usage:

-- RSampling: Sample input to random shape, nn.RSampling(minShape, maxShape)
+- RSampling: Sample input to random shape. nn.RSampling(minShape, maxShape, diff=false)

+When `diff = false`, RSampling layer will use identity transformation during test.

-- AutoPadding: Adaptively Crop or pad its input to the given shape, nn.AutoPadding(shape)
+- AutoPadding: Adaptively Crop or pad its input to the given shape.

+nn.AutoPadding(shape, diff=false)

+When `diff = false`, AutoPadding layer will use identity transformation during test.

 ## Installation